Identity and Timing Model

 - A

-s must be considered negligible for the intended purpose.
+Flow, any differences in the data communicated by itsFlow Representations must be considered negligible for the intended purpose.

-Further explanation is provided about Flow Representation
+Further explanation is provided about Flow Representations

 Source